 2. What kind of work is eligible?

 Grant awards are used to help fund the cost of non-emergency restoration of deteriorated facades.
 Eligible façade work includes, but is not limited to: masonry rebuilding and repointing, restoration of façades, sills, lintels and roofs, paint removal, stoop repair, and repair and replacement of windows, cornices, and front doors.
-Grant may also be applied to interior work on designated New York City interior landmarks.
+A grant may also be applied to interior work on designated New York City interior landmarks.

 3. What criteria are used in awarding a grant?